electrode-io/car-buying/instructions-full-version.md

     ```

     Inside `car-details` component, we are using `Modalbox` for prompting messages feedback dialog.
-    Add `"react-modal": "^3.0.4"` to your `package.json` dependencies and install npm module.
-    And add [modal-box.jsx](./src/client/components/modal-box.jsx) and its corresponding [css](./src/styles/modal.css) here.
+    Add [modal-box.jsx](./src/client/components/modal-box.jsx) and its corresponding [css](./src/styles/modal.css) here.

- ### Add data and populate the initial state for the pages
+ - Add data and populate the initial state for the pages.
    In `src/server/views/index-views.jsx`, modify the createRedux Store function to read from the data file we had created:

    ```js